HarshNegi0927/llm-eval-pipeline/README.md

 ## Design decisions
 - **Prompt as a file, not a string in code.** Every prompt version lives in `/prompts/<version_id>.yaml` with its own timestamp and few-shot examples.
-  This is what lets Phase 5's CI trigger watch "did `/prompts` change?" the same way it'd watch any source file.
+  This is what lets the CI trigger watch "did `/prompts` change?" the same way it'd watch any source file.
 - **Groq over OpenAI.** Free tier, fast inference, OpenAI-compatible-style JSON mode.
 Swappable later — `llm_client.py` is the only file that would